worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

 # Clone location best practices

-This guide discusses best practices to where on your computer you should clone the repositories you are working on.
+This guide discusses best practices for where on your computer you should clone the repositories you are working on.
-It is often fine to not follow these best practices for a long time - sometimes even years - but when that would cause an error, it will create error that are difficult to solve.
+It is often fine to not follow these best practices for a long time - sometimes even years - but when that causes an error, that error tend to be difficult to solve and/or risk you losing parts of your work.
 So, it is best to follow these best practices in the first place.

+**Table of content:**

 * [What are good locations for a clone?](#what-are-good-locations-for-a-clone)
 * How do I move a clone on my computer?